 - Expertise and knowledge sharing

 One method of non-adversarial bargaining is principled negotiation.
-Follow the four steps to principled negotiation:
+Here are the four steps involved:

 - Separate the people from the problem — Make the discussion about what is being negotiated, not who is doing the negotiating.